LWVPullman/LeagueWebsite/docs/_pages/Join.md

 People join the League of Women Voters for many reasons-- voter service, studies, education, public forums.
 What is your passion?

+All members are invited to fill out an [Experience and Interests Survey](https://lwvpullman.org/assets/PDFs/2022-09-Experience_Interests_Survey.pdf) for volunteering opportunities.

 If you have questions, Email: [lwvpull@yahoo.com](mailto:lwvpull@yahoo.com)

 <b>Annual Membership Dues: </b>